ryaki-org/ryaki-org.github.io/wiki/Proposals.md

-* Each user has to set a limit that is double the amount of his credit.
+* Each user has to set limits so that their sum is double the amount of his total credit.